Michael Gableman: Contempt of Court, Referral to OLR, and Firing

 On June 15, 2022, Gableman was found in contempt by Circuit Court Judge Frank D. Remington after he refused to answer questions in the courtroom after being subpoenaed to appear.
 The Court stated, "Gableman's demeaning conduct has discredited the profession and every other person sworn 'to commit themselves to live by the constitutional processes of our system'."
 The Court imposed fines on Gableman of $2,000 a day until he complies with court orders related to the open records requests, and reported his conduct to Wisconsin's Office of Lawyer Regulation for "appropriate disciplinary action."

 On August 12, 2022, Gableman was fired by Speaker Vos after endorsing Vos' challenger in the 2022 primary election.
 Gableman's firing came three days after Vos narrowly defeated his primary challenger by 260 votes.
-As of August 22, 2022, Gableman appears to be working for a conservative law firm that assisted with the 2020 election review.
-He listed his occupation as senior counsel at the Thomas More Society in a presentation he delivered over the prior weekend at a conference hosted by Mike Lindell, which focused on election conspiracies.
+Vos would later criticize Gableman's conduct in the probe, going as far as commenting in 2024 that he hoped Gableman would be disbarred for his conduct during the probe, calling him an "embarrassment" both to all lawyers and to the state of Wisconsin.

 Although Gableman's position was terminated in August 2022, at least four lawsuits related to his contract, record keeping, and use of authority continued well into 2023, costing Wisconsin taxpayers additional millions in legal expenses.